gopheracademy/gopheracademy-web/content/gophercon2015-speakers-round-1.md

 +++
 ## Call for Papers
 The <a href="http://gophercon.com">GopherCon 2015</a> Call for Papers was an incredible success.
 We received over 164 submissions from people all over the world.
-Our panel of 12 Go community members worked tirelessly to review and rate each proposal.
+Our panel of 12 community members worked tirelessly to review and rate each proposal.
 It was a challenge to limit the talks to just 22, we only wish we had more speaking slots to fill.

 We'd like to thank everyone who took the time to submit a proposal and especially our review committee and our Program Coordinator, Dave Cheney.